 This section describes limitations and points to note when using ET-VPF.

+4.1 Features

 The descriptions of affected features are removed in ET-VPF User’s Manual.

 In the current SC (version 1.5.0), do not have RH850/F1KM-S4 - 272 pins device series.
 Therefore, this device series cannot use in this development.